-Hope Community Public Charter School (Hope Community PCS) is proud to be an Imagine School.
-Hope is supported by Imagine Schools, Inc., by receiving on-going support from the Regional Director, Regional Academic Coaches and National Curriculum Specialist.
-As an Imagine School, Hope is committed to a set of shared values that guide the operation of the school, a philosophy of decentralized leadership where those closest to specific tasks or problems are the decision-makers, and Six Measures of Excellence that let us know how we are doing in the areas that are most important to us.
+Hope Community Public Charter School (Hope Community PCS) is proud to be in partnership with Phalen Leadership Academies.
+Hope is supported by PLA, by receiving on-going support from the Regional Director, Regional Academic Coaches and National Curriculum Specialist.
+A PLA school, Hope is committed to a set of shared values that guide the operation of the school, a philosophy of decentralized leadership where those closest to specific tasks or problems are the decision-makers, and Six Measures of Excellence that let us know how we are doing in the areas that are most important to us.
 We are part of a network of over 50 schools nationwide with a passion to help parents educate their children.